-Swiss authorities have not imposed any trade sanctions against dealing with any particular individual or entity outside of the individuals and entities listed in the Annexes to the ordinances listed above.
+Swiss authorities have not imposed any trade sanctions against dealing with any particular individual or entity outside of the individuals and entities listed in the Annexes to the relevant ordinances.

 In what circumstances may the competent sanctions authorities in your jurisdiction issue a licence to trade in goods, technology and products that are subject to restrictions?